zenml-io/zenml/docs/book/index.md

 ## What do I get out of it?

+ZenML pipelines are designed to be written early on the development lifecycle.
+Data scientists can explore their pipelines as they develop towards production, switching stacks from local to cloud deployments with ease.
+You can read more about why we started building ZenML [on our blog](https://blog.zenml.io/why-zenml/).
 By using ZenML in the early stages of your project, you get the following benefits:

 - **Reproducibility** of training and inference workflows
 - A **simple and clear** way to represent the steps of your pipeline in code